-Whether you’re a veteran in shooting or a newbie at the gun range, you’re bound to hit a shooting slump once in your life.
+Whether you’re a veteran at shooting or are just starting to use the firearm you built from an 80 lower at the gun range, you’re bound to hit a shooting slump once in your life.
 In some cases, you might want to improve your shooting skills only to be stuck at a plateau.
 Sadly, there are no shortcuts, and the only way to improve your skill is to put in the time.

 There is always room for improvement, but intensive practice isn’t always synonymous to perfection.
 The level of accuracy you can get to trickles down to the practice method that you commit to.
 Luckily, it is all as easy as making practice a routine.

 Here is how to work on your accuracy:

 Some rifle shooters end up wedding the shooting benches while often using load management as their excuse.
 Sadly, you can never reach your peak potential by only practicing shooting using a single stance, according to Bellevue gun range training staff.
 If you carry a shooting stick, use it in various positions within the range to ensure that you will be comfortable enough using them when it finally comes to the real world.